A BPHZ Theorem in Configuration Space: Proof of Theorem

 Hence for each $e\in E'(\G\lineco\g)$, we have

-Therefore, as long as the sum of vertices $v\in V(\g)\setminus V(\la)$ does not vanish, which does not happen for non-exceptional configurations, the elements of $E'(\G\lineco\g)$ do not collapse in the contraction and thus improve the scaling since we assumed positive scaling degree of every edge in $\G$.
+Therefore, as long as the sum of vertices $v\in V(\g)\setminus V(\la)$ does not vanish, the elements of $E'(\G\lineco\g)$ do not collapse in the contraction and thus improve the scaling since we assumed positive scaling degree of every edge in $\G$.

-In the next step, we prove that $Ru[\G]$ has the right scaling for any chosen $I$. \begin{lem} Let $F$ be a saturated forest and $\g\in F$.
+In the next step, we prove that $Ru[\G]$ has the right scaling for any chosen $I$. \begin{lemma} Let $F$ be a saturated forest and $\g\in F$.
 Then

-provided that the same relations hold for any maximal element in $F$ w.r.t. $\g$. \end{lem} \begin{proof} Let $\g\in F$ be constant.
+provided that the same relations hold for any maximal element in $F$ wrt $\g$. \end{lemma} \begin{proof} Let $\g\in F$ be constant.
 Then $\g$ has only variable or constant maximal subgraphs, where the variable subgraphs are in $H_F$.
 Hence we rewrite accordingly

-Note that $u[\G\lineco \g_1...\g_a |_\g]$ contains only constant vertices except for those belonging to maximal subgraphs, which are set to the same point in the Taylor surgery for each subgraph, respectively.
-Then the scaling does not affect $u[\G\lineco \g_1...\g_a |_\g]$ since all maximal subgraphs are mutually disjoint and contain at least one constant vertex.
+Note that $u[\G\lineco \g_1...\g_a \mid_\g]$ contains only constant vertices except for those belonging to maximal subgraphs, which are set to the same point in the Taylor surgery for each subgraph, respectively.
+Then the scaling does not affect $u[\G\lineco \g_1...\g_a \mid_\g]$ since all maximal subgraphs are mutually disjoint and contain at least one constant vertex.
 Then we obtain only moments $(x-\ol x)^\al$ for $\g_1...\g_a$ in the scaling of $I_\g$.
 We compute